-- surgical clinical trials
+- Surgical clinical trials

-- cost-effectiveness studies of new surgical interventions
+- Cost-effectiveness studies of new surgical interventions

-- systematic reviews of the literature and meta-analysis
+- Systematic reviews of the literature and meta-analysis

-- studies of the actual uptake of research evidence and clinical practice guidelines into surgical practice
+- Studies of the actual uptake of research evidence and clinical practice guidelines into surgical practice

-- measurement of patient preferences for alternate treatment options
+- Measurement of patient preferences for alternate treatment options

-- long-term studies of patient outcomes following surgical procedures.
+- Long-term studies of patient outcomes following surgical procedures.

 SOuRCe undertakes a broad range of clinical and health service research that aims to improve outcomes for surgical patients.
 All projects follow a multidisciplinary approach bringing together expertise in clinical science, epidemiology, health economics and health psychology.
 Projects frequently include students and trainee clinicians to provide research training opportunities.

-Pelvic Exenteration Research Program
+- Pelvic Exenteration Research Program

-Peritonectomy Research Program
+- Peritoneal Malignancy Research Program